 A provisional driving licence allows you to drive on UK roads (except motorways) under the supervision of your driving instructor or another driver who is over 21 years old and has held a full licence for at least three years.
-You will need this licence to take your theory, hazard perception and practical driving tests, and for your first driving lesson.
+You will need this licence to take driving lessons and pass your theory, hazard perception, and practical driving tests.

-You can apply for it if you are at least 15 years and 9 months old, and you are able to read a car number plate made after September 1, 2001, from a 20 metres distance.
-You must always wear your glasses or lenses while driving.
+You can apply for it if you are at least 15 years and 9 months old, and you are able to read a car number plate made from a 20 metres distance.
+If you can't, you must always wear your glasses or lenses while driving.

-The cost is 34£ if you apply online or 47£ if applying by post.
+The cost of the provisional driving licence is £34 if you apply online or £47 if you apply by post.

-You will receive your provisional driving licence within a week after applying online or 10 days if applying by post.
-Don’t start driving without your provisional driving licence!
+You will receive your licence within a week after applying online or 10 days if you chose to get it by post.
+Remember you mustn't start driving without your provisional driving licence.

-You must take and pass the theory test in a theory test centre before taking the practical driving tests.
-If you fail, you will be given the opportunity to retake the test after ten days, but each attempt costs £23.
+You must take and pass the theory test in a theory test centre before taking the practical driving test.
+To do so, you will have to book it online.
+If you fail the test, you will be given the opportunity to retake it after ten days.

-To prepare for your driving test you have the choice of learning it online or taking classes in a driving centre.
+To prepare for the test you have the choice of practising it online or by taking classes in a driving centre.

 The theory test consists of 2 parts:

-The test lasts 40 minutes: for 10 minutes the candidate drives freely and for 30 minutes he/she drives under the orders of the examiner.
-Once the test is over, you must pass an eye test and answer two mechanical questions asked by the examiner.
-The examiner will tell you directly whether you have passed the test successfully or not.
-In case of a negative result, you can take the test again 10 days later.
+When the test is over, you must also pass an eye test and answer two mechanical questions asked by the examiner.
+The examiner will tell you on the spot whether you have passed the test successfully or not.
+In the case of a negative result, you can take the test again after 10 days.

-Once you have passed your practical test, you can apply for your permanent driving licence at the post office for a fee of £17.
-You should also know that a UK driving licence is valid for ten years, after which you must apply for a renewal online or at a post office.
+Once you have passed the tests, you can apply for your permanent driving licence at the post office for a fee of £17.
+You should also know that a full UK driving license is valid for ten years, after which you must apply for a renewal online or at a post office.

-Remember that the Driver and Vehicle Licensing Agency (DVLA) has developed a digital service named "View your driving licence", which allows you to view your driving licence information online, such as your personal information, your permit categories, and your current status regarding penalties and disqualifications:
+Did you know that the Driver and Vehicle Licensing Agency (DVLA) has developed a digital service named "view your driving licence"?
+It allows you to view or share your driving licence information online, see your permit category, and check your current status regarding penalties and disqualifications.